 - Adjustable: Look for a light with an adjustable sensitivity so that it only turns on when there’s someone nearby.

 Keep Your Doors and Windows Locked

-This may seem like a no-brainer, but keeping your doors and windows locked is essential, even when you’re home.
-Burglars are looking for an easy target, and an unlocked door is an invitation for them to come in.
+This may seem like a no-brainer, but keeping your doors and windows locked is essential, even at home.
+Burglars are looking for an easy target, and an unlocked door invites them to come in.

 Make it a habit to check that all your doors and windows are locked before you leave the house.
 You can also install locks that are more difficult to break, such as deadbolts.
-If you have kids, make sure they know not to open the door to strangers.
+If you have kids, ensure they know not to open the door to strangers.

 You can also get a smart lock for your door that you can control with your phone.
 This is a great option if you forget to lock the door or want to let someone in when you’re not home.

 While falls aren’t usually deadly, they can still be serious.
 You can reduce the risk of falls by securing slippery surfaces in your home.
 This is especially important if you have young children or elderly family members.
 You can invest in custom railings to make sure everyone stays safe.
 These can be placed around staircases, hallways, and anywhere else with a risk of falling.

 You can also put nonslip mats in key areas to reduce the risk of falls.
 While at it, ensure electrical cords are safely out of the way to avoid trip hazards.
 This is something you should pay attention to even when baby-proofing your home.

 If you have young children, keeping dangerous items out of their reach is essential.
 This includes knives, cleaning supplies, firearms, and medications.
 Even everyday items such as scissors can be dangerous if used improperly.